 R. Andrew Helgeson “Heart of Gold” Memorial Endowment Fund for Camp JCC Counselor Awards

-- In memory of “our son, Andrew” by Rita & Richard Helgeson
+- In memory of “our son, Andrew” by Rita and Richard Helgeson

-- In honor of Dr. Jennifer Helgeson by Rita and Richard Helgeson
+- In honor Rita Helgeson by Jennifer and Richard Helgeson

 - In honor of Richard Helgeson by Rita and Jennifer Helgeson